William Byrd | 2010

 He has conducted the Rutgers University Choir, the Hartford Chorale Chamber Singers, the Hartt Choir and Camerata, and C4, The Choral Composer-Conductor Collective.
 His compositions have been performed by ensembles at Rutgers, Westminster Choir College, Hartt, Yale, and throughout the country, including Seraphic Fire, the Yale Schola Cantorum, the Yale Alumni Chorus, C4, VOCE, and the Riverside Choral Society, and by ensembles across the country and on four continents.

 In Fall 2016, he will serve on the conducting faculty at SUNY New Paltz.
-He currently serves as music director for Grace Church Van Vorst in Jersey City, and conducts the West Village Chorale in New York and North River Sing in Jersey City.
+In addition to his work with Amuse, he currently serves as music director for Grace Church Van Vorst in Jersey City, and conducts the West Village Chorale in New York and North River Sing in Jersey City.

 We hear singers throughout the year.
 If you are interested in auditioning, please read more about how we work and what is expected of singers accepted into the ensemble.